mm696626/Gen4Pokemon60FPSPatcher/README.md

   * Pokémon SoulSilver
 * Navigate to the game you'd like to patch and select the ROM
 * Please be patient when your ROM is being patched.
 It'll look like nothing is happening, but wait for the confirmation that it's done
-* Have fun playing the Gen 4 Pokémon games in 60FPS!
+* Have fun playing the Gen 4 Pokémon games in 60FPS or with boosted shiny odds!

 ### Note if planning to use the randomizer
 * **Patch your ROM first with this before using the randomizer**